 (f) In a proceeding to adjudicate the parentage of a child having a presumed parent or an individual who claims to be a parent under section -Z, or to challenge an acknowledgment of parentage, the court may deny a motion for genetic testing of the child and any other individual after considering the factors in section -DD(a) and (b).

-(g) If an individual requesting genetic testing is barred under section -K(f) from establishing the individual’s parentage, the court shall deny the request for genetic testing.
+(g) If an individual requesting genetic testing is barred under section -K(e) from establishing the individual’s parentage, the court shall deny the request for genetic testing.

 (h) An order under this section for genetic testing is enforceable by contempt.